 General Education (GE) requirements

 Your department’s major degree courses may have prerequisite(s), corequisite(s), and/or instructor permission needed to progress towards graduation.
-Use the degree/certificate checklists when helping advisees track courses completed, scheduling appropriate course sequencing, and providing your contact information.
-In addition to degree/certificate checklists, use the semester plans.
+Use the completion plans/checklists when helping advisees track courses completed, scheduling appropriate course sequencing, and providing your contact information.

 Computer Literacy Assessment